latenitefilms/MarkerToolbox/docs/faq.md

 Yes, you can use third party iPhone apps, such as [Timecode+](https://apps.apple.com/app/id590534084).

 Simply **Share as Text** in the Timecode+ App, then use the **Paste** button in Marker Toolbox to paste the text, and then **Process Comments Locally**.

----

-### Does Marker Toolbox work with Dropbox Replay?

-Dropbox Replay support will be added in version v1.0.1 very soon!